astral-sh/uv/README.md

 - Linux (i686)
 - Linux (s390x)

+The ABI used for Linux platform is MUSL, except for _PPC64_ and _s390x_ archs used GNU ABI.

+The ABI used for Windows platform is MSVC with statically linked C-Runtime.

 uv ships pre-built wheels to [PyPI](https://pypi.org/project/uv/) for its Tier 1 and Tier 2 platforms.
 However, while Tier 2 platforms are continuously built, they are not continuously tested or developed against, and so stability may vary in practice.